aspose-total/Aspose.Total-Products/total/en/python-net/conversion/odt-to-ods/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting ODT to ODS is a common requirement for Python developers.
+ODT is an open document format used for text documents, presentations, and spreadsheets.
+It is a widely used format for creating and sharing documents.
+On the other hand, ODS is a Microsoft Excel format used for storing tabular data.
+It is a popular format for storing and sharing data.
+Therefore, it is important to convert ODT to ODS in order to make the data more accessible and easier to share.

+<h2>How Aspose.Total helps for odt to ods conversion</h2>
-For a Python developer, who is trying to add a ODT to ODS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert ODT file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help to automate the conversion process.
+It is a powerful tool that can help developers to easily convert ODT to ODS.
+The process is mainly in two steps.
+Firstly, the Aspose.Words for Python via .NET API is used to convert ODT file to HTML.
+After that, the Excel Python API Aspose.Cells for Python via .NET is used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a simple and efficient way to convert ODT to ODS.

 {{% /blocks/products/pf/feature-page-summary %}}